Title: Stock broker, builder, last manager/board member of Mount Moriah Cemetery

 Post Mortem

-Horatio’s decision to be the last member of the board was probably on purpose to absolve his family of any liability.
-His wife, Lydia, did not turn her back to the situation, but knew there was no hope of seeing brighter days.
-She had not been on the board, lived 136 miles away in Maryland, and would soon be approaching the age of 70.
-But she gave whatever support she could.
+Horatio’s decision to be the last member of the board must have been on purpose to absolve his family of any legal liability and not saddle them with an unsolvable burden.
+Lydia didn’t turn her back on the situation but knew there was no hope of seeing brighter days.
+She was not a member of the board, lived 136 miles away in Maryland, and would soon be approaching the age of 70.
+But those who knew her said she gave whatever support she could.

 For the next seven years there was someone paying bills, making payroll, accepting new burials, and keeping the books.
-Someone was there to install gravestones, cut grass, and keep up with maintenance and repairs to some extent.
-But by April 6, 2011, the funds (probably from the perpetual maintenance account) had simply run out.
+Someone was there to install gravestones, cut some grass, and keep up with maintenance and repairs to some extent.
+The business continued until the money ran out.
+That happened after the last burial took place on April 6, 2011.

-After 156 years, the lights were turned off and the gates were locked to the cemetery that nobody wanted to buy and nobody owned.
+After 156 years, the lights were turned off and the gates were locked to the cemetery that nobody legally owned.
 Its fate would be decided in the appropriately named “Orphans’ Court” of Philadelphia.
+In 2013 the Mount Moriah Preservation Corporation was established by the city and the borough of Yeadon as the temporary receiver.

 Support the Friends of Mount Moriah